balancer/balancer-v2-monorepo/audits/test-report.md

 ➤ [@balancer-labs/v2-pool-stable]:         exit BPT in for exact tokens out ➤ [@balancer-labs/v2-pool-stable]:           ✓ grants exact tokens for bpt (294ms)
-➤ [@balancer-labs/v2-pool-stable]:           ✓ can tell how much BPT it will have to receive ➤ [@balancer-labs/v2-pool-stable]:           ✓ fails if more BTP needed ➤ [@balancer-labs/v2-pool-stable]:           ✓ reverts if paused
+➤ [@balancer-labs/v2-pool-stable]:           ✓ can tell how much BPT it will have to receive ➤ [@balancer-labs/v2-pool-stable]:           ✓ fails if more BPT needed ➤ [@balancer-labs/v2-pool-stable]:           ✓ reverts if paused
 ➤ [@balancer-labs/v2-pool-stable]:       swaps
 ➤ [@balancer-labs/v2-pool-stable]:         given in